lysogeny/videotracker/README.md

 Bugs
 ----

+- [ ] Video should display raw image when preview is turned off.
+Instead displays last image.
 - [ ] Some errors or exceptions in QThread methods cause a segmentation fault.
-- [ ] `video.frames` is wrong (mismatch in actual maximum frames and frames).
 - [ ] Output polygon colour is red while video polygon colour is blue
 - [ ] Spaghetti Bolognese signal infrastructure deserves cleanup.
 - [ ] Issues loading first couple of frames when first frame is no keyframe and not looping.
-- [ ] Crash when frame that does not exist is loaded.
+- [x] Crash when frame that does not exist is loaded.
 This is down to cv2.CAP_PROP_FRAME_COUNT reporting invalid frame counts in some instances.
       Proposed fix is changing to a time slider or iterating over all frames.
+	  Fixed by changing the method used for getting the maximum frame count.
 - [x] Single frame previews are slow -> best they are going to be
 - [x] Preview checkbox does nothing
 - [x] After completion state is not reset to not running